Give Wisdom. Share Joy. Get up to 30% off the best gift for pet parents

 Here’s what a vet needs to know about HCM

 Hypertrophic Cardiomyopathy (HCM) is the most common cardiac disease in cats worldwide.
-The disorder is characterized by an increase in wall thickness of the left ventricle and the interventricular septum.
+The disorder is characterized by an increase in heart wall thickness of the left ventricle and the interventricular septum.
 This causes turbulence in blood flow and increased venous pressure in the left atrium and lungs, which may or may not coincide with a cardiac murmur upon auscultation.
-The clinical signs most commonly noted with the disease are respiratory signs associated with congestive heart failure such as tachypnea, exercise intolerance and panting, difficulty breathing, and (rarely) coughing.
-Thromboembolism may also occur and affected cats have an increased risk of sudden cardiac death.
+The clinical signs most commonly noted are respiratory signs associated with congestive heart failure such as tachypnea, exercise intolerance and panting, difficulty breathing, and (rarely) coughing.
+Thromboembolism may also occur, and affected cats have an increased risk of sudden cardiac death.
 Clinical and echocardiographic signs typically appear after the cat has reached breeding age, as the most common age of diagnosis for HCM is five to seven years.
-In the Maine Coon, a point mutation (A31P) in the MYBPC3 gene has been found causative for the disease with a mode of inheritance that is autosomal dominant with incomplete penetrance.
-Cats with two copies of the mutation (homozygotes) have earlier onset and increased severity of the disease compared to those with only one copy of the mutation (heterozygotes).
-The relative risk for developing HCM is around 1.8 in Maine Coons heterozygous for the mutation and 18 in Maine Coons homozygous for the mutation compared to Maine Coons negative for the mutation.
-HCM has also been found in about 5.4% of Maine Coons negative for A31P, thus indicating that this mutation is not the sole cause of HCM in Maine Coons.
+In the Maine Coon, a point mutation (A31P) in the MYBPC3 gene has been found to be causative for the disease with a mode of inheritance that is best described as autosomal recessive (Boeykens, et al. 2024).
+Research indicates cats with two copies of the mutation (homozygotes) have significantly increased risk of developing HCM while no increased risk has been found in cats with only one copy of the mutation (heterozygotes).
+HCM has also been diagnosed in Maine Coons negative for A31P, thus indicating that this variant is not the sole cause of HCM in Maine Coons.

 For Breeders